Call for Living History Performers

 One Minute Playwriting Workshop

-Come join us at Otter Chaos on January 22 from 1-3 pm for a One Minute Playwriting workshop.
+Come join us at Otter Chaos at 208 W. Yankie St. on February 19 from 1-3 pm for a One Minute Playwriting workshop.
 One minute plays are challenging and fun to write.
-Playwrights will be invited to write TWO or THREE one minute plays (strictly one minute) on one relevant topic in the community.
-It can be: how to protest in peace, how to deal with crime, social media issues and problems, bullying, why don't people read anymore, road rage, police brutality, why we hate other people, anything like that.
+Playwrights will be invited to write TWO or THREE or FIVE one minute plays (strictly one minute) on one relevant topic in the community.
+It can be: how to protest in peace, how to deal with crime, social media issues and problems, bullying, why don't people read anymore, road rage, police brutality, why we hate other people, or rutabagas.
 Each play will need a beginning, middle and end.
 Genres can be comedy, satire, irony, tragedy, heartache, anger and/or rage.
 To reserve your spot just drop me a line by clicking this button.

 El Movimiento Revisited